ZentaChain/Zentachain/README.md

 ## Zentalk-Web

-The web version of Zentalk it is currently in the stage of Alpha Testnet.
+The web version of Zentalk it is currently in the stage of Beta Testnet.

 [Zentalk-Web](https://zentalk.chat)